 Affected-person pathway

-If an AI agent affected you, ask for the receipt.
+If AI affected you, ask for the receipt.

-If an AI agent changed a record, blocked a workflow, accessed a file, triggered a decision, or caused operational harm, the first question is not whether the agent seemed reasonable.
+If AI changed a record, blocked a workflow, accessed a file, triggered a decision, or caused harm, the first question is not whether the AI seemed reasonable.
 The first question is: where is the record?

 Ask for the record

 A Governed Action Receipt is a signed record of one governed action.
-It can show what was attempted, which policy applied, what the outcome was, who or what authorized it, when it happened, and whether the record still verifies.
+It can show what the AI tried to do, which rule applied, what happened, who or what allowed it, when it happened, and whether the record still verifies.

 The affected person may not have been in the approval loop.
 That is exactly why the receipt matters.